everii-Group/mocoapp-api-docs/sections/presences.md

 A first request at 9:30 AM creates a presence with `from="09:30"`, a second request at 11:30 AM sets `to="11:30"` of the previous presence.

+{: .note }
-⚠ There are two special situations to take into consideration:
+> There are two special situations to take into consideration:
+>

-1. If a presence is started and stopped by `touch` within the same minute, then it is discarded.
+> 1. If a presence is started and stopped by `touch` within the same minute, then it is discarded.
-2. If a `touch` conflicts with an existing presence, then the request is refused and the server response code is `423 Locked`.
+> 2. If a `touch` conflicts with an existing presence, then the request is refused and the server response code is `423 Locked`.

 ```bash